-Roofing including roof space Repair category 2 Notes There are some chipped and uneven slates on the roof.
-There is evidence of woodworm in the roof timbers.
-There is damp staining at the chimneys with rot to the roof timbers.
-There is a failed seal in the double glazed roof light.
+Roofing including r oof space

+Repair category 2

+Notes There is evidence of woodworm in the roof timbers.
+There are deteriorating timbers at chimneys.

 Rainwater fittings

 Repair category 1

 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.